 The financial crisis of 2008 and now the economic malaise from the coronavirus (COVID-19) has caused the fed to take extraordinary steps to keep interest rates at historic lows to support the economy.
-This has been great for the stock market, but has left many investors who need their portfolios to produce income searching for yield.
+This has been great for the stock market, but has left many investors, who need their portfolios to produce income, searching for yield.
 As a result, private equity has become a popular subject for financial professionals when talking to their client.
-Yes, private equity typically has greater returns than more traditional securities (i.e. publicly traded stocks and bonds).
+Yes, private equity typically has greater returns than more traditional securities (i.e., publicly traded stocks and bonds).
 However, they typically have much greater risk.
 Thus, the big question is – is private equity suitable for you?

 What is Private Equity?

-Unlike traditional equity securities that are sold to the general public through an initial public offering (IPO) and are publicly traded, private equity are securities that are sold to a particular class of investors through a private placement offering.
+Unlike traditional equity securities that are sold to the general public through an initial public offering (IPO), and are publicly traded, private equity encompasses securities that are sold to a particular class of investors through a private placement offering.
 Both IPO’s and private placements are regulated by the Securities & Exchange Commission (SEC) and the Securities Act of 1933 (the Act), but they are governed by different sections.
 Specifically, private placement offerings are sold pursuant to Regulation D (Reg.
 D) of the Act.

 Generally, private placement securities are presumed to be suitable for accredited investors, who can be either people or institutions that meet certain requirements.
 With regards to people, Reg.
 D has a very specific definition of an accredited investor: